cristian931/T-ARDIS/README.md

 # Usage
 1) Set up the postgresql server
+2) Make sure that the connection in local works without a password (modify the postgresql file pg_hba as method "trust" for "local")
 2) clone or download all the file in the repository and save it to a folder
 3) Download the Athena dictionaries and save them into a folder called "athena" inside the repository folder
 4) run the run_file.sh script (you need to have the permission to create/remove folder)